SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/DateTime/getTime.md

 ---
-title: Time getTime()
+title: crmscript_ref_DateTime_getTime
-path: /EJScript/Classes/DateTime/Member functions/Time getTime()
+description: DateTime.getTime()
-intellisense: 1
+intellisense: DateTime.getTime
-classref: 1
 sortOrder: 240
 keywords: getTime()
+so.topic: reference
 ---

 This function returns the time-part of the datetime as a Time-object.